 Parameter Description General Settings Connection name A name for the connection for easier identification.
 Enable connection Move the switch to the right to enable the connection.
 Move the switch to the left to disable the connection.
-NAT If the switch is moved to the right, the network address translation function for IPv4 is enabled.
+NAT If the switch is moved to the right, the network address translation function is enabled.
 Do not disable the function unless your ISP requires this.
-NATv6 For the L2TP Dual Stack type only.
-If the switch is moved to the right, the network address translation function for IPv6 is enabled.
-Do not disable the function unless your ISP requires this.
-Ping For the PPTP, L2TP, and L2TP Dual Stack types only.
+Ping For the PPTP and L2TP types only.
 If the switch is moved to the right, the router responds to ping requests from the external network through this connection.
 For security reasons, it is recommended to disable this function.